Talus-Network/talus-token/README.md

 # Talus Token Project

-This repository contains the smart contracts for the Talus Token project on Sui blockchain, featuring a custom token, a decentralized faucet for token distribution, a deposit pool for yield generation, and a reward program for loyalty incentives.
+This repository contains the smart contracts for the Talus Token project on Sui blockchain, featuring a custom token, a decentralized faucet for token distribution, a deposit pool for yield generation, and a reward pool for loyalty incentives.

 ## Prerequisites